-Sets C to the matrix product AB computed using the classical algorithm.
+Sets C to the matrix product C = AB computed using classical matrix algorithm.

 The matrices must have compatible dimensions for matrix multiplication.
-No aliasing between C and A or C and B is allowed.
+No aliasing is allowed.

 '''

 void fmpz_mat_mul_multi_mod(fmpz_mat_t C, fmpz_mat_t A,

 fmpz_mat_t B, long bits)

+'''

+'''

 void fmpz_mat_mul_multi_mod(fmpz_mat_t C, fmpz_mat_t A,

 fmpz_mat_t B)

 '''

-Sets C to the matrix product AB computed using a multimodular algorithm.
+Sets C to the matrix product C=AB computed using a multimodular algorithm.
 C is computed modulo several small prime numbers and reconstructed using the Chinese Remainder Theorem.
-This becomes more efficient for larger matrices with smaller entries.
+This generally becomes more efficient than classical multiplication for large matrices.

 The bits parameter is a bound for the bit size of largest element of C, or twice the absolute value of the largest element if any elements of C are negative.
-The function fmpz_mat_mul_multi_mod calculates a rigorous but sometimes pessimistic bound automatically.
+The function fmpz_mat_mul_multi_mod calculates a rigorous bound automatically.
+If the default bound is too pessimistic, fmpz_mat_mul_multi_mod can be used with a custom bound.

 The matrices must have compatible dimensions for matrix multiplication.
-No aliasing between C and A or C and B is allowed.
+No aliasing is allowed.